uploadcare/uploadcare-widget/README.md

 ### CDN

-Embed our client library via `<script>` tag in the `<head>` section of each page where you’d like to make use of Uploadcare Widget.
+Embed our client library via the `<script>` tag in the `<head>` section of each page where you’d like to use Uploadcare Widget.
-Just use this CDN link to use the widget version with built-in jQuery,
+Here is the CDN link to the current widget version with built-in jQuery,

 ```html
 <script src="https://ucarecdn.com/libs/widget/3.x/uploadcare.full.min.js" charset="utf-8"></script>
 ```

-Or, if you’re already using jQuery on your page, consider loading the light version of our widget without built-in jQuery,
+Or, if you’re already using jQuery on your page, consider loading the light version of the widget: without built-in jQuery,

 ```html
 <script src="https://code.jquery.com/jquery-3.2.1.min.js" charset="utf-8"></script>